artemsheludko/bef/_posts/2019-09-25-My-first-blog.markdown

 You will get to know me more from my future posts.
 Let me explain what I am going to post here on this webpage.
 So I wanted to post my everyday thoughts, but I also wanted to have a way to explain the projects I work on in my day to day student life if you like my thoughts blogs more than my project blogs (which can be technical then feel free to skip those).

-If you have reached this far I thank you so much for reading my first blog and cheers to many more!!
+If you have reached this far I thank you so much for reading my first blog and cheers to many more!!!